Maximum number of points on intersection of a cubic surface and a non-degenerate Hermitian surface

 \section{Abstract}

 In 1991 S{\o}rensen proposed a conjecture for the maximum number of points on the intersection of a surface of degree $d$ and a non-degenerate Hermitian surface in $\PP^3(\Fqt)$.
 The conjecture was proven to be true by Edoukou in the case when $d=2$.
-In this paper, we prove that the conjecture is true for $d=3$ and $q \ge 8$.
-We further determine the second highest number of rational points on the intersection of a cubic surface and a non-degenerate Hermitian surface.
-Finally, we classify all the cubic surfaces that admit the highest and second highest number of points in common with a non-degenerate Hermitian surface.
-This classifications disproves one of the conjectures proposed by Edoukou, Ling and Xing.
+In this paper, we prove that the conjecture is true for $d=3$.
+For $q \ge 4$, we also determine the second highest number of rational points on the intersection of a cubic surface and a non-degenerate Hermitian surface.
+Finally, we classify all the cubic surfaces that admit the highest and, for $q \ge 4$, the second highest number of points in common with a non-degenerate Hermitian surface.
+This classification disproves a conjecture proposed by Edoukou, Ling and Xing.